jonasbn/perl-task-date-holidays/README.md

 # ACKNOWLEDGEMENTS

-- Slaven Rezic (SREZIC), reporting broken tests for 0.11 release
-- Alexander Nalobin (NALOBIN), patch for inclusion of Date::Holidays::RU, 0.04
-- Gabor Szabo (SZABGAB), patch assisting META data generation, 0.03
+Contributors and others in alphabetical order

 - Alberto Simoes (AMBS), for patching Date::Holidays::PT which was broken
+- Alexander Nalobin (NALOBIN), patch for inclusion of Date::Holidays::RU
+- Gabor Szabo (SZABGAB), patch assisting META data generation
+- Slaven Rezic (SREZIC), reporting broken tests
+- All contributors to the Date::Holidays::\* namespace

 # LICENSE AND COPYRIGHT